 King George VI, Queen Elizabeth and Princesses Elizabeth and Margaret visited there in 1947.
 Queen Elizabeth II and the Duke of Edinburgh also dropped by in 1995.
 The track staged South Africa’s first-ever Sunday meeting in February 1996 and became the first to race orses under floodlights.

 On Thursday 27 June 2019, Hollywoodbets was announced as the naming rights sponsor for both Greyville and Scottsville racecourses in a 3-year deal.
 The racecourses will now be known as Hollywoodbets Greyville Racecourse and Hollywoodbets Scottsville Racecourse.
+Take a look at all of our Greyville racing tips.

 Besides racing, the track’s infield holds the Royal Durban Golf Club’s Championship golf course.